MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -RemoveConditionVariable

-Indicates removing the conditions of the variable type.
+Indicates removing the conditions of the Task Sequence Variable type.

 ```yaml
 Type: SwitchParameter